 Computer > C:\Program Files (x86)\Google\Chrome\Application

-C:\Program Files\Google\Chrome\Application If it is 32 bit OS.
+C:\Program Files\Google\Chrome\Application If it is 32-bit OS.

-This may also in –
+It may also in –

 3. Right Click on New Shortcut and Go to Properties.